- Why apply to be a National Council of Excellence?

 What is the National Student Council National Council of Excellence Award?

-The National Council of Excellence is national award program created by NatStuCo to recognize student councils that maintain strong year-round programs and work to improve their schools and communities through their leadership activities.
-The award is founded on the principles of NatStuCo and provides broad recognition for the most worthy efforts of NatStuCo member councils.
+The National Council of Excellence is a national award program created by NatStuCo to recognize student councils that maintain strong year-round programs and work to improve their schools and communities through their leadership activities.
+The award is founded on the four tenets of NatStuCo (Leadership, Service, Engagement and Student Voice) and provides broad recognition for the most worthy efforts of NatStuCo member councils.
 Unlike scholarships and other recognitions that have limited numbers of winners, all councils meeting the determined criteria in this application will receive the appropriate award.

 Why does National Student Council Sponsor a National Council of Excellence Award?

-When can we expect to hear whether or not we earned the award?
+When can we expect to know whether or not we earned the award?

-Those applying for a National Council of Excellence Award can expect to receive word from National Student Council between late March and early April.
-The full list of winners is posted on the NatStuCo website during National Student Leadership Week.
+Those applying for a National Council of Excellence Award can expect to receive word from National Student Council in early April.
+The full list of winners is posted on the NatStuCo website as part of the National Student Leadership Week celebration.
 This notification allows sufficient time for winners’ schools and school districts to formally recognize their student councils before or during end of year celebrations.

 Who can apply and how much does it cost?

-All middle and high school student councils that are current members of National Student Council and that were members the previous year may apply for the award.
-The only cost to the school is the cost of NatStuCo membership.
+All middle and high school student councils that are current members of National Student Council are eligible to apply for the award.
+There is no cost to apply.

 What happens to our application once it is received by National Student Council?

-The NCOE award includes site-based evaluation to engage principals in a thorough, annual review of their student council organizations.
-The on-site evaluation is the primary assessment of the portfolio; the award indicators create a comprehensive picture of the council’s activities, successes, strengths, and weaknesses.
+The NCOE award process includes site-based evaluation that engages principals in a thorough, annual review of their student council organizations.
+The on-site evaluation is the primary assessment of the council’s NCOE portfolio; meeting the award indicators creates a comprehensive picture of the council’s activities, successes, strengths, and weaknesses.

-The NCOE online application automatically checks for active NatStuCo membership status and will alert the user of inactive or nonmember status during the application process.
+The NCOE online application automatically checks for active NatStuCo membership status and will alert the user of inactive or nonmember status when a user begins the application.

 Once an application is received at NatStuCo, it is processed in the following ways: